ModDota/moddota.github.io/_articles/scripting/custom-mana-system.md

 ```

 With this, our hero's mana will decrease over time by ~0.3 and slightly faster on higher levels.

-I hope I covered everything and kept a middle ground explanation style for those who are new to scripted abilities, without boring those who aren't.

-Thanks for reading, feel free to ask any questions or discuss variations of mana systems.

 Check the original complete file scripts in TBR Github